Homelessness in the San Francisco Bay Area: Drug use

+Access to services

+In the San Francisco Bay Area, people experiencing homelessness find many obstacles while trying to get healthcare, housing resources, and social services.
+Researching the 2023 study by the Benioff Homelessness and Housing Initiative at UCSF, the California Statewide Study of 'People Experiencing homelessness found that there is a lack of accessibility to the services, regardless of whether they are even there or not, due to the long waiting lists, requirements to provide documentation, and the complicated nature of public programs.

+According to research on administrative burdens, many public programs create learning and compliance costs, and psychological burdens for the underserved populations, and this primarily impacts low-income individuals.
+These factors being discussed also restrict participation in public programs for those who are also eligible.
+For unhoused individuals, public program requirements also cross with various challenges like chronic health problems, unstable employment, and also no reliable support network, shown as an example during the times of Covid 19.

+The UCSF study also found that with these unhoused populations, the biggest barriers to access are experienced by non-English speaking communities and disabled communities, proving the issue seems to be with the limited outreach and language barriers that connect the availability of the many programs.
+The Public Policy Institute of California has documented many years, decades, of housing supply shortfall and affordability pressure across the state that strained the capacity of local service systems, leaving low-income residents with less exits from homelessness.

 Crime within homeless community

 Crime and violence within tent cities and homeless communities, including rival homeless encampments and individuals, has been an issue amongst homeless populations in the Bay Area and in North America.
 In 2021, news reports of a 39-year-old homeless man allegedly assaulting two elderly people in Market Street, San Francisco made headlines.
 It was initially reported by news sources that it had racial overtones, although a public defender denounced this.
 A stabbing of two elderly women, wounding them, occurred at a bus stop later that May.

 There have been notable cases of homeless-on-housed people crimes that received higher press.
 The killing of Nia Wilson, an 18-year-old woman on a BART train, by a homeless 27-year-old man with severe mental illness, was an incident that brought concern over homelessness, mental illness, racial issues and violence within the community.

 Current efforts to address the issue by region

 The creative communication strategies and practices of the Coalition on Homelessness, Poor News Network, and Media Alliance have both empowered voices from impoverished San Francisco Bay Area communities and also enabled the development of "counter-public spheres" that work in tangent with mainstream media outlets.

 Former state assemblyman Mike Gatto, in a 2018 opinion piece, proposed that a new form of detention be created as a method to force mentally ill homeless people and those with a substance use problem (who make up two-thirds of California's homeless population) off the streets and into treatment.